dmitribodiu/90-days-challenge/second_two_weeks/vim+tmux.md

         a - buffer is active
-    When you open another file with `:e` it will be loaded on the buffer stack You will be able to access previous buffer with `:b1` command You can also got to any file in a buffer stack with partical search string like this: `:b cat`
+    When you open another file with `:e` it will be loaded on the buffer stack You will be able to access previous buffer with `:b1` command You can also get to any file in a buffer stack with partical search string like this: `:b cat`

     To delete a file from the buffer, type `:bd`, this is a safe command it throws an error if you haven't saved the file.

-2. Plugin spotlight - unimpared
+    To delete specific buffer in a window type `:bd filename` to get autocompletion, press tab after the space.

+2. Unimpared
     Allows you to quickly swap buffers with the following shortcuts
         1. ]b [b - cycle throught buffers
         2. [f ]f - cycle throught files in the same directory as the current buffer